-As discussed at previous meetings, the Regulations and Guidance then provide for the Councils as a first step in terms of seeking to address any such issue arising, invite the core member councils to reconsider their individual nominations to see if this would bring the balance more into line, i.e. to seek to achieve the political balance objective.
+The Regulations and Guidance then provide for the Councils as a first step in terms of seeking to address any such issue arising to invite the core member councils to reconsider their individual nominations to see if this would bring the balance more into line, i.e. to seek to achieve the political balance objective.

-At the AGM last year and subsequently as discussed by Lancashire Leaders, however it was reported no Council in 2019/20 was agreeable to changing their nomination.
+As discussed by Lancashire Leaders, however no Council was agreeable to changing their nomination.